elena-yustres/master-thesis-elena-yustres/README.md

 **Code**

-The code for the analysis is written in R and is presented in an Rmd notebook which covers the following:
+The code for the analysis is written in R and is presented in an Rmd notebook named 'Elena_TFM_code' which covers the following:

 I. Pre-processing of air pollution and station location data